 Pull short tail to make it tighten around crochet hook.

 Next, chain 36.

 Then skip 1 chain and single crochet in the next.
-Keep repeating the skip 1 chain and single crochet in the next until you reach the last chain.
+Then 1 chain.
+Keep repeating the skip 1 chain and single crochet in the next, chain 1 until you reach the last chain.
 Single crochet in the last chain.
 Chain 2 and turn.

 Single crochet in the first chain space you made in the row below.
+Then chain 1.
 Next, skip one single crochet.
 Then single crochet in the chain space.
+Then chain 1.

-Keep skipping one single crochet and crocheting one single crochet stitch in the chain space until you reach the last stich.
+Keep skipping one single crochet and crocheting one single crochet stitch, 1 chain. in the chain space until you reach the last stich.
 The last single crochet goes between the last stitch and the chain 2 turning chain.
 Chain 2 and turn.

 Then using a tapestry needle weave the yarn tail into your work.
 Make sure you don’t double back and go through the loop and know you just made.

 Try to stay with the same color and the thickest part of the stitch.
 When done cut off the rest of the yarn close to your work.
 Weave the starting yarn tail in too.

 Videos Learn How to – Crochet the Moss Stitch

 - Free Moss stitch ear warmer